elegant-scipy/elegant-scipy/markdown/ch3.markdown

 # Region adjacency graphs

-I hope that section gave you an idea of the power of graphs as a scientific abstraction, and also how Python makes it easy to manipulate and analyse them.
+I hope that the previous section gave you an idea of the power of graphs as a scientific abstraction, and also how Python makes it easy to manipulate and analyse them.
 Now we will study a special kind of graph, the region adjacency graph, or RAG.
-This is a representation of an image useful for *segmentation*, the division of images into meaningful regions (or *segments*).
+This is a representation of an image that is useful for *segmentation*, the division of images into meaningful regions (or *segments*).
 If you've seen Terminator 2, you've seen segmentation: